Eric9010/tp/docs/UserGuide.md

 **Q**: Can I use non-English names or tags?<br>
 **A**: No, currently only English letters, numbers, and certain special characters are supported.
 Non-English characters (e.g., Chinese, Arabic, accented letters) are not allowed.

-**Q**: Why does sorting names sometimes seem unpredictable when they contain numbers or special characters?
+**Q**: Why does sorting names sometimes seem unpredictable when they contain numbers or special characters?<br>
 **A**: The sort name order is based on the ASCII values of characters.
 As a result, names with numbers or special characters may not appear in strict alphabetical order.

 --------------------------------------------------------------------------------------------------------------------